PipIWYG/sabl-core/README.md

 ```

 Next, edit the generated environment file (.env) to update the database credentials and schema information.
 Should
-no .env file have been automatically created during the laravel installation, copy the .env.example file in the root
+no .env file have been automatically created during the Laravel installation, copy the .env.example file in the root
 directory to .env and then edit the environment file.

 ```